decred/politeia/docs/plugin_architecture.md

 and managed by plugins.

 This architecture allows for the composability of plugins.
-If two applications both want to add user comment functionality, they can do so by integrating the `comments` plugin.
-The ability to layer functionality into your application using composable plugins enables rapid development with minimal maintenance.
+If two applications both want to give their users the ability to create comments, they can do so by integrating the `comments` plugin.
+Being able to layer functionality into your application using composable plugins enables rapid development with minimal maintenance.

 ## Plugin Types